• Jul 12, 2025

 • Prem Vaishno Dhaba: There you can enjoy the lunch at the Prem Dhaba, which is located in the Main Bazar, Katra Vaishno Devi, Katra 182301, India

-• Mahduban: The best breakfast place is the Madhuban, which is situated near Main Chowk, Hotel Chinar, Jammu Road, Katra 182301, India.
+• Madhuban: The best breakfast place is Madhuban, located near Main Chowk, Hotel Chinar, Jammu Road, Katra 182301, India.

 The Things to Shop for in Vaishno Devi

-In the Vaishno Devi pilgrimage, shops for the Prasad often sell other famous items, like sarees and shawls, to offer to the goddess.
+During the Vaishno Devi pilgrimage, shops selling Prasad often also sell other famous items, like sarees and shawls, to offer to the goddess.
 To gather information about what is available in the shop, shop according to your preference.

 • Prasad